What is the tuition at CMU-Africa?

 You are encouraged to be proactive in looking for other sources of financial support, such as: employer support, private financing through local banks, international scholarships and contacting their local Ministry of Education, or similar authorities for financial support.
 CMU-Africa will provide documents to support you in these endeavors.

-Students can search the preliminary sources of international scholarships below:
+Students can research on alternative sources of international scholarships below: